Jericho1060/svg-lua/README.md

 ### testing
-can be tested [here](https://www.lua.org/cgi-bin/demo) *(use the minified version, the text field is limited in size)* *you can use the content of the file `test.lua` for testing, it includes the minified version and all elements with default values*
+can be tested [here](https://www.lua.org/cgi-bin/demo) *(use the minified version, the text field is limited in size)*

+*you can use the content of the file `test.lua` for testing, it includes the minified version and all elements with default values, the result can be found in `index.html`*

 ### minified version
 `svg.min.lua` generated with [Lua Minifier from Mothereff.in](https://mothereff.in/lua-minifier)